AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 **Q: My game is running slowly!**
 - Some effects (like MXAO, SSDO, and high-quality DOF) are demanding.
 Disable or lower their quality in the ReShade menu if needed.
-- For gameplay, toggle off the most demanding effects or use a lower version of the Always On (High, Medium, or Low) presets, until you achieve a framerame that works best for your system.
+- For gameplay, toggle off the most demanding effects or use the Always On preset tier (High, Medium, or Low) that achieves the framerate that works best for your system.
 - Lower your in-game resolution or reduce supersampling for better performance.

 **Q: Where do I get missing shaders?**